ErfanSeidipoor/vercel-ai-tutorial-project-/12--ai-sdk-core--tool-calling/README.md

-# AI SDK Core Generating Structured Data
+# AI SDK Core Tool Calling

-This project is based on the [AI SDK Core Generating Structured Data](https://sdk.vercel.ai/docs/ai-sdk-core/generating-structured-data)
+This project is based on the [AI SDK Core Tool Calling](https://sdk.vercel.ai/docs/ai-sdk-core/tools-and-tool-calling)

-The AI SDK standardises structured object generation across model providers with the generateObject and streamObject functions.
-You can use both functions with different output strategies, e.g. array, object, or no-schema, and with different generation modes, e.g. auto, tool, or json.
-You can use Zod schemas or JSON schemas to specify the shape of the data that you want, and the AI model will generate data that conforms to that structure.
+# AI SDK Core: Tool Calling Tutorial

+This tutorial will guide you through the basics of tool calling with the AI SDK Core, a powerful library for building AI-powered applications.
+The AI SDK Core provides a powerful way to call tools from within your application.
+Tools can be used to perform various tasks, such as text generation, entity recognition, and more.